awillslo/MS-500-Microsoft-365-Security/Instructions/Labs/MS500T00/LAB_AK_14_Lab1_Ex1_InvestigateData.md

 1. You should still be logged into your Client 2 VM (**LON-CL2**) as the **LON-CL2\Admin** account and signed into Microsoft 365 as Joni Sherman.
 However, if you have been signed out of Microsoft 365, then on the Microsoft 365 sign-in page, sign into Joni’s **JoniS@M365xZZZZZZ.onmicrosoft.com** account using her password assigned by your lab hoster.

-2. The **Security and Compliance Center** should still be open in a tab in Microsoft Edge.
+2. The **Microsoft Purview compliance portal** should still be open in a tab in Microsoft Edge.
 If so, select that tab now.
-If not, then enter the following URL in the address bar: `https://protection.office.com`.
+If not, then enter the following URL in the address bar: `https://compliance.microsoft.com`.

-3. In the **Security and Compliance Center**, in the left navigation pane, select **eDiscovery**, and then under it, select **eDiscovery**.
+3. In the **Microsoft Purview compliance portal**, in the left navigation pane, select **eDiscovery**, and then under it, select **Standard**.

 4. On the **eDiscovery** window, select **(+) Create a case** on the top menu.